Yuvraj Singh: Global T20 Canada

 In June 2019, Singh was signed as a marquee player by the Toronto Nationals for the second edition of the Global T20 Canada tournament, held from 25 July to 11 August 2019 in Brampton, Ontario.
-He was also appointed captain of the side for the season.
+He was also appointed captain of the team for the season.

 Singh made his debut in the tournament against the Vancouver Knights, where he scored only 14 runs off 27 deliveries before being involved in a bizarre dismissal, walking off the field despite not being out.
 He gradually found rhythm over the course of the tournament, with a notable innings of 45 off 26 balls against the Edmonton Royals, displaying glimpses of his strokeplay.
 His most impactful performance came in a high-scoring match against the Brampton Wolves, where he scored a quickfire 51 off 22 deliveries, including five sixes and three fours.
 He also contributed in the field with two catches and a run-out and bowled an over, taking one wicket.

 Across six matches in the tournament, Yuvraj scored 153 runs at an average of approximately 25.50, maintaining a strike rate above 130.
-Though the Toronto Nationals finished fourth in the round-robin stage and were eliminated in the Eliminator, Yuvraj’s leadership and experience are said to have had contributed to the teams success.
+Though the Toronto Nationals finished fourth in the round-robin stage and were eliminated in the Eliminator, Yuvraj's leadership and experience are said to have had contributed to the team's success.